soi-amwg/soi-amwg.github.io/README.md

 ## Products

-* A website synthesising and organising methods, datasets, communities and papers
+* A website synthesising and organising standards, methods, datasets, communities and papers
 * Research articles - especially opinions/synthesis
-* Expanded sensor networks
+* Expanded or global sensor networks
 * Open-source database of studies with associated metrics
 * A clear specification of user needs
 * A modular framework for automated monitoring methods
+* A golabl API to facilitate data interoperability

 ## Recruitment and leadership